storyprotocol/documentation/docs/SDK Reference/sdk-ipasset.md

 * `request.childIpId`: The derivative IP ID.
 * `request.licenseTokenIds`: The IDs of the license tokens.
+* `request.maxRts`: The maximum number of royalty tokens that can be distributed to the external royalty policies.
+Must be between 0 and 100,000,000. **Recommended for simplicity: 100\_000\_000**
 * `request.txOptions`: \[Optional] The transaction [options](https://github.com/storyprotocol/sdk/blob/main/packages/core-sdk/src/types/options.ts).

 ```typescript Response Type